jackdewinter/pymarkdown/docs/rules/rule_md005.md

 100. Item
 ```

-Note that in the right aligment format, having an Ordered List item
+Note that in the right alignment format, having an Ordered List item
 starts with more than 4 characters is impossible without switching
 aligmnent.